Written By: Kristin Baird, RN, BSN, MHA

-We’ve just celebrated Hospital Week and Nurses Week, two of many designed to recognize the efforts of those involved in providing healthcare services to others.
+We’ve just celebrated Hospital Week and Nurses Week, two of many national recognition events designed to recognize the efforts of those involved in providing healthcare services to others.

 These events are important and they serve as reminders of something we should be doing every day—taking time to celebrate, recognize, reward and appreciate those around us.
 But, it’s equally important for healthcare leaders to recognize the differences in these four terms; they do not mean the same thing!
 Let’s take a look at what these terms do mean, as defined by Merriam-Webster:

 - Celebrate: to observe a holiday, perform a religious ceremony, or take part in a festival

 - Recognize: to acknowledge or take notice of in some definite way